Author: admin

 The garden also blends British influences that complement the French ones.
 Off the main path are smaller ones that cut through flower beds, reminiscent of English landscape gardens, which replaced the straight alleys of formal French gardens.

 The concept of Elizabeth Street Garden as an outdoor museum stems from its unique blend of art, architecture, and nature.
 Allan Reiver, the garden’s creator, transformed the space into a cohesive artistic environment.
-He arranged various sculptural elements to create a unified aesthetic experience, essentially turning the garden into a large-scale sculptural work
+He arranged various sculptural elements to create a unified aesthetic experience, essentially turning the garden into a large-scale sculptural work The Fig Tree

 Every day in the garden has its own rhythm and tempo, making each one unique.
 After the tai chi classes ended on the east side, volunteers uncovered a fig tree from its winter hibernation on the west side.
 The 12-year-old tree, donated by an artist from Japan who fell in love with the garden, has since matured into a source of abundance, offering its fruit to volunteers and visitors alike.
 If it survives, it will continue to nourish all who come here for generations.